SoulDeity/infra/README.md

 # Playbooks

-`run.yaml` - main playbook that configures my VM's, reference the makefile for specific commands.
+`run.yaml` - Main playbook that configures my servers (currently only SoulPMS and SoulBastion), reference the makefile for specific commands.

-`update.yaml` - updates ssh keys from GitHub and updates packages on all hosts in \[servers\] group.
+`update.yaml` - Updates ssh keys from GitHub and updates packages on all hosts in \[servers\] group.

-`docker.yaml` - Coutesy of [FuzzyMistborn](https://github.com/FuzzyMistborn/infra/blob/main/docker.yml).
-Updates docker-compose files and specific containers on chosen hosts.
+`docker.yaml` - Updates docker-compose files and specific containers on chosen hosts.